zsjslab/HEGA/README.md

 🌐 **[Project Homepage](#)** Official code implementation for the paper *"HEGA: Hybrid Embedding-Generative Approach for Schema-Free Unsupervised Knowledge Graph Construction"*.

-The figure below illustrates the overall architecture of our proposed UKG:
+The figure below illustrates the overall architecture of our proposed HEGA:

 ![Model Architecture](框架图.png)